awwx/arc-globals-in-table/README.md

 (the globals value itself, not a variable referring to the globals value).

-Thus the only way to have code use a different globals namespace is to compile it again, giving a different globals value to the compiler.
+Thus the only way to have code use a different globals value is to compile it again, giving a different globals value to the compiler.

 In Arc code `globals` is compiled to the globals value, giving Arc